-All lower secondary students are expected to pass three out of four of their core subject classes (Math, English, Science, Global Perspectives).
-Students who fail any subjects in Grades 6-8 will be given an opportunity to either:
+All lower secondary students are expected to pass four out of five of their core subject classes (Math, English, Science, Global Perspectives, Digital Literacy and Computing).
+Students who fail any subjects in Grades 6-8 will be given an opportunity to attend and pass a summer school class for each of the core subject classes that the student failed.